witchinghourx/Me-Myself-and-I./README.md

 [꒰dni list꒱](https://listography.com/1745321793?m=0580652416)

 I beg of you to read this before carrying interaction to the next level.
 DNI goes for people who associate with those traits or actively have friends who do.
+Not included in the list are yumeshippers: if you're a yume, very specifically a nonsharing Russia yume, for your comfort I discourage interaction.
+I don't have anything against you, but you should know I talk about him often.